X86-64: Architectural features

 The AMD64 architecture defines a 64-bit virtual address format, of which the low-order 48 bits are used in current implementations.
 This allows up to 256 TiB (2^{48} bytes) of virtual address space.
 The architecture definition allows this limit to be raised in future implementations to the full 64 bits, extending the virtual address space to 16 EiB (2^{64} bytes).
 This is compared to just 4 GiB (2^{32} bytes) for the x86.

-This means that very large files can be operated on by mapping the entire file into the process's address space (which is often much faster than working with file read/write calls), rather than having to map regions of the file into and out of the address space.
+This means that very large files can be operated on by mapping the entire file into the process address space (which is often much faster than working with file read/write calls), rather than having to map regions of the file into and out of the address space.